Mark Zuckerberg in a Suit. Big News Day.

 Anyone who hasn’t been under a rock for the past 14 years has a visual image of Mark Zuckerberg in their mind.
 Boyish pale face.
 Gray tee shirt, basic jeans and a hoodie.
 That’s his uniform.
 It’s so he doesn’t have to make decisions before he starts his day.
 It’s true—he said that.

-There are some images of him in a suit over the years.
+There are some mental images of him in a suit over the years.
 Like when he met President Obama and other heads of state, once when he gave a commencement speech at Harvard.
 Once when he testified in court on behalf of a tech company that he had a vested interest in.
 And of course at his own wedding.
 None of those occasions generated nearly as much negative publicity for obvious reasons.
 He screwed up this time.
 But this time a lot of the coverage was downright mean.

 Journalists Join Forces to Speculate on Suit Motivation